Boeing 747-400: Production and testing

 Final assembly of the first 747-400 began at Boeing's Everett factory, the longtime site of 747 production, in September 1987.
 More than fifty percent of the aircraft was produced by subcontractors, with major structures, engine nacelles, and sub-assemblies supplied by Northrop, and upper deck fuselage frames from Daewoo.
 All components were integrated during the final assembly process at the Everett factory.
 The first aircraft, equipped with PW4056 engines, was completed over the winter months of late 1987.
 On January 26, 1988, the first 747-400 rolled out at the Everett factory, while the first 737-400 rolled out at Boeing's Renton factory on the same day, marking the first double jetliner rollout in the manufacturer's history.
 By the time of the rollout, the 747-400 program had amassed more than 100 orders.

 An aerial view of Boeing Field, one of the sites used for 747-400 flight testing.

 The 747-400 flew for the first time on April 29, 1988, under the command of test pilot James Loesch and co-pilot Kenneth Higgins.
 The first flight was six weeks behind schedule, owing to subcontractor delays in supplying components, and extra troubleshooting on the aircraft's electronics systems.
 The maiden flight took off from Paine Field, site of the Everett factory, and landed at Boeing Field, south of Seattle, after an uneventful 2 hours and 26 minutes.
 The 747-400's flight test program used the first four aircraft built, one more than the minimum number necessary to certify the aircraft's three engine options.
 One test aircraft each was fitted with the CF6-80C2B1F and RB211-524G/H engines, while the other two featured PW4056 engines, with the fourth aircraft serving as a backup.
 Federal Aviation Administration (FAA) certification was received on January 9, 1989, with Pratt & Whitney PW4000 engines, May 18, 1989, with General Electric CF6-80C2s and June 8, 1989, with Rolls-Royce RB211-524Gs.

 As the flight test program proceeded, Boeing encountered problems in the 747-400's production process, leading it to disclose delivery delays of up to one month for the first 20 aircraft built.
 A primary reason for the delays was the unprecedented complexity of interior configurations offered to airlines, which ranged from lavatory and galley locations to the color shades of cabin warning labels.
-Coupled with new, relatively inexperienced workers, a lack of veteran technicians, interior configurations needing costly re-work, and teething problems with electronics integration on the advanced flight deck, 747-400 production fell behind schedule.
+Coupled with new, relatively inexperienced workers, a lack of veteran technicians, interior configurations needing costly re-work, and integration challenges with the advanced flight deck systems, 747-400 production fell behind schedule.
 The company managed to resolve early production issues by mid-1989, with the first example airframes of all three engine variants delivered within four months of each other, and overall delays not exceeding several weeks.